scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 core ASes or ASes in other ISDs).
 * ASes need adaptive beacon analysis algorithms that allow excluding specific beacons, e.g. beacons that have known malicious ASes on path.
-* For swift recovery, it would be useful if ASes could revoke faulty segments.
+* For swift recovery, it would be useful if ASes could communicate the faultiness of faulty segments.
-* Adapt the path discovery and dissemination algorithm to allow ASes to have many more than five paths to a given remote destination.
-This would allow endpoints to simply ignore faulty segments and use other ones.

 # Hummingbird / QoS